Wengex/PyADLdap/README.md

 # PyADLdap
-Library for managing Microsoft Active Directory from LDAP
+Framework to managing Microsoft Active Directory from LDAP